hunght/yt-dlp-gui/README.md

-# iTracksy
+# YT-DLP GUI

-iTracksy is a powerful desktop application for tracking your activities and managing projects efficiently.
+YT-DLP GUI is a powerful desktop application for tracking your activities and managing projects efficiently.
 It provides real-time window activity tracking, project management with boards, and detailed time analytics to help you understand how you spend your time.

 ![Screenshot 2025-03-08 at 20 18 19](https://github.com/user-attachments/assets/e2255cb1-4a3c-4ab8-a83b-c95c3196caab)
 ![Screenshot 2025-03-25 at 14 40 29](https://github.com/user-attachments/assets/617b065d-88ff-4f5b-9734-518fe9e4436d)